Shehan-Amarasinghe/Shehan-Amarasinghe/README.md

 <h2 align="start">Hey👋, I'm Shehan Amarasinghe</h2>
 <h4 align="start">I'm pleasure to see you, folks!
-I'm a last-year undergraduate pursuing a degree in software engineering.
+I'm an undergraduate software engineer student.
 I enjoy learning about web development and I'm currently working to become the best in that field.
 For web development, I consume React, Tailwind CSS, and JS, and I'm also consistantly learning Javascript and React.js because those are the two languages that are currently in the highest demand in the tech industry in fron-end development.
 On this platform, you may view both my individual and collaborative efforts.</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shehan-amarasinghe&label=Profile%20views&color=0e75b6&style=flat" alt="shehan-amarasinghe" /> </p>